ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 would have been caught by better release testing and released faster with an improved release process.

-* 0.4.21 had two performance regressions in bitswap:
+* **go-ipfs 0.4.21** had two performance regressions in bitswap:
-  * a throughput regression that should have been caught by regression testing (now tested) but almost certainly would have been noticed by downstream users given a longer release-testing process.
+  1. A throughput regression that should have been caught by regression testing (now tested) but almost certainly would have been noticed by downstream users given a longer release-testing process.
-  * a CPU utilization regression that only shows up with >10000 peers.
+  2. A CPU utilization regression that only shows up with >10000 peers.
 Something that only really shows up in certain production systems under heavy load.
-* 0.4.20 had a regression where adding multiple independent files in the same add command didn't work ([#6254](https://github.com/ipfs/go-ipfs/pull/6255)).
+* **go-ipfs 0.4.20** had a regression where adding multiple independent files in the same add command didn't work ([#6254](https://github.com/ipfs/go-ipfs/pull/6255)).
-  A regression test has since been added but this _also_ would have been caught with better cross-application testing.
+  A regression test has since been added, but this _also_ would have been caught with better cross-application testing.
-* 0.4.19 had multiple regressions:
+* **go-ipfs 0.4.19** had multiple regressions (all fixed in 0.4.20):
-  * a regression in the docker container (introduced by [#6040](https://github.com/ipfs/go-ipfs/pull/6040)) that would have been caught by testing the go-ipfs docker image in more production environments.
+  1. A regression in the docker container (introduced by [#6040](https://github.com/ipfs/go-ipfs/pull/6040)) that would have been caught by testing the go-ipfs docker image in more production environments.
-  * a CPU utilization regression in bitswap only seen under very high load.
+  2. A CPU utilization regression in bitswap only seen under very high load.
 This would have been caught by testing under production loads.
-  * panics in the DHT and QUIC modules that only show up under heavy load.
+  3. Panics in the DHT and QUIC modules that only show up under heavy load.

 ## Actions